networknt/light-doc/content/service/config/requirement.md

 The first time interacting with the config server must be done from an operator; however, the service must be allowed the be restarted afterward without operator involvement.
 If deployed to a Kubernetes cluster, the orchestrator should be allowed to shut down and startup replicas.

+* Share key/value pairs across services

+It is not necessary to define key/value pair per service all the time.
+Sometimes, it is OK to share some key/value pairs across services.
+For example, the OAuth 2.0 provider URL might be the same for all services per environment.
+For sensitive values, they must be defined per service so that they can be managed securely.